Lecturer & Head of Joint UG Programmes

 The use of 'Problem Structuring Methods' (PSMs) and 'systems thinking' to advance our understanding of the handling of, and engagement within, 'complex' situations (i.e. characterised by their apparently overwhelming complexity) and how technology, especially newer forms of tecnology, can enable this engagement.
 Applications include our relationship with technology (e.g. cyborgisation in the everyday), the management of configurational technologies (e.g. ERP, Social Media, AI, VR/AR/MR, robotics, blockchain, drones, 3D-printing, mobile, fracking), operational resilience (e.g. indices of resilence), sustainable development (e.g. WEF Nexus), new hybrid organisational spaces (e.g. makerspaces, social enterprises) as well in the teaching of research methods and technology management.
 Most research project is the conceptualisation of the future of technology (6 Genres), work and education

 Industries: oil, electronics, tourism

-Conceptual lenses: Systems Thinking, Organisational Cybernetics (VSM / Viplan-Cybernetic Methodology), Social Shaping of Technology, Strategy-as-Practice and the work of John Dewey and Charles Peirce

-Snapshot 2 | The use of 'Problem Structuring Methods' (PSMs) and 'systems thinking' to advance our understanding of the handling of, and engagement within, 'complex' situations (i.e. characterised by their apparently overwhelming complexity) and how technology, especially newer forms of tecnology, can enable this engagement.
-Applications include our relationship with technology (e.g. cyborgisation in the everyday), the management of configurational technologies (e.g. ERP, Social Media, AI, VR/AR/MR, robotics, blockchain, drones, 3D-printing, mobile, fracking), operational resilience (e.g. indices of resilence), sustainable development (e.g. WEF Nexus), new hybrid organisational spaces (e.g. makerspaces, social enterprises) as well in the teaching of research methods and technology management.
-Most research project is the conceptualisation of the future of technology (6 Genres), work and education

-Industries: oil, electronics, tourism

 Conceptual lenses: Systems Thinking, Organisational Cybernetics (VSM / VIPLAN-Cybernetic Methodology), Social Shaping of Technology, Strategy-as-Discourse and the work of John Dewey and Charles Peirce